- 30 in diam x 6 in height

 Made from raw cow's milk exclusively in the Jura Mountain region of France, Comté has been produced for over eight centuries.
 Consumed by at least 50% of the population, it is also France's most popular PDO cheese.

-To keep up with this demand, Comté is produced in very substantial quantities by approximately 160 co-operatives, known as "fruitieres."
-About 95% of the milk for production comes from the breed of Montbeliarde cow, while the remaining 5% is drawn from the French Simmenthal.
-The cows reside on approximately 2,700 different farms and dairies in the mountains, where the average herd size is 50 animals.
-Milk is delivered daily to the fruitieres, and it takes over 100 gallons of milk (the daily output of about 20 cows) to make one 80-90lb. wheel of Comté.
+To keep up with this demand, Comté is produced in very substantial quantities by approximately 160 co-operatives, known as "fruitieres.”
+The vast majority of the milk for production comes from the Montbéliarde breed cows, while the remaining milk is drawn from the French Simmenthal.
+The cows reside on nearly three thousand different farms and dairies in the mountains.
+Milk is delivered daily to the fruitieres, and it takes over 100 gallons of milk (the daily output of about 20 cows) to make one 80-90 lb. wheel of Comté.